nandini-3006/Store-Inventory-Management-System/README.md

-# 🛒 Supermarket Inventory Management System
+# 🛒 Store Inventory Management System

-A full-stack **Spring Boot backend** project designed to manage inventory, billing, stock-in, and reporting in a supermarket.
+A Backend System project designed to manage inventory, billing, stock-in, and reporting in a supermarket.
 This system supports **role-based access**, **secure authentication**, and is ready for deployment with a MySQL database.

 ---